The Social Cost of Intelligence: Emergence, Propagation, and Amplification of Stereotypical Bias in Multi-Agent Systems: Related works

-Early research on bias focused on gender stereotyping in coreference resolution using benchmarks like the Winogender and WinoBias~\citep{zhao2018gender}, and later expanded to encompass diverse NLP tasks and social dimensions~\citep{nangia-etal-2020-crows, barikeri-etal-2021-redditbias,smith2022m}, spurring extensive efforts to detect and mitigate bias in pre-trained language models~\citep{bolukbasi2016man,zhao-etal-2018-learning, ravfogel-etal-2020-null,kaneko-bollegala-2021-debiasing, guo2022auto,yu2023unlearning}.
+\paragraph{Bias in Large Language Models:} Early research on bias focused on gender stereotyping in coreference resolution using benchmarks like the Winogender and WinoBias~\citep{zhao2018gender}, and later expanded to encompass diverse NLP tasks and social dimensions~\citep{nangia-etal-2020-crows, barikeri-etal-2021-redditbias,smith2022m}, spurring extensive efforts to detect and mitigate bias in pre-trained language models~\citep{bolukbasi2016man,zhao-etal-2018-learning, ravfogel-etal-2020-null,kaneko-bollegala-2021-debiasing, guo2022auto,yu2023unlearning}.
 More recently, large language models (LLMs) have achieved remarkable performance across a range of tasks \citep{nguyen2025planning, anonymous2025improving}; however, mounting evidence indicates that they still exhibit social bias as they are pre-trained on a vast amount of unsanitized web text \citep{agarwal2023peftdebias, perez2023discovering,xu2024walking, dai2024bias}.

-\paragraph{Bias in LLM Agents} Recent advances in LLM-based MAS have enabled human-like collaboration and complex problem-solving~\citep{li2023camel,hong2024metagpt}, but their integration of memory, web access, and inter-agent communication raises concerns about bias amplification~\citep{zhou2024haicosystem, wangtools, kumar2024refusal, yang2024watch, NEURIPS2024_a2a7e583}.
-While a few studies have examined social and gender bias in MAS~\citep{taubenfeld-etal-2024-systematic, borah2024towards}, showing that agents often reflect the inherent biases of their underlying models, a systematic understanding of bias dynamics, such as system robustness, where biases emerge, how they propagate or amplify during interaction, as well as the elements that contribute to them, remains largely unexplored.
+\paragraph{Bias in LLM Agents:} Recent advances in LLM-based MAS have enabled human-like collaboration and complex problem-solving~\citep{li2023camel,hong2024metagpt}, but their integration of memory, web access, and inter-agent communication raises concerns about bias amplification~\citep{zhou2024haicosystem, wangtools, kumar2024refusal, yang2024watch, NEURIPS2024_a2a7e583}.
+A few studies have examined social and gender bias in MAS~\citep{taubenfeld-etal-2024-systematic, borah2024towards}, showing that agents often reflect the inherent biases of their underlying models.
+Several research has simulated several specific social scenarios such as daily interaction~\citep{zhou2024sotopia}, Telephone game~\citep{perez2024llms} and belief congruence~\citet{borah2025mind} to investigate social issues that emerge in MAS.
+However, a systematic and quantitative understanding of bias dynamics, including system robustness, where biases emerge, how they propagate or amplify, and the factors contributing to these dynamics, remains largely unexplored.